alihussein11919/Serverless-Image-Processing-Pipeline-with-S3-SQS-Lambda/README.md

 queue (DLQ)** for inspection rather than being silently dropped.
 A separate **AWS Step Functions** state machine wraps the same processing Lambda with retry/catch logic, as a manually-invoked demonstration of orchestration — it is not in the automatic upload path.
+The Image are then Cached to **Cloudfront** for quick, low-latency delivery.

 ## Services & Design Decisions